Configuration Files

 Portability

 Profile JSON files are portable across machines.
 The daemon uses hardware identity matching to score profiles, so a profile saved on your desktop will work on your laptop if the same monitors are connected.
+The generated .conf and .lua sidecars are useful fallback snippets, but JSON is the portable profile format hyprmoncfg reads.

 Add ~/.config/hyprmoncfg to your dotfile manager to share profiles across all your machines.
 See the dotfiles guide for details.